-A. Addresses to Request Application Package.
-All information required to complete and return a valid application is included in the General Section and this program section of the SuperNOFA, including appendices.
-Copies of the General Section, this program section, the required forms, and appendices, are available and may be downloaded from HUD's Web site at http://www.hud.gov/grants.
+A. Address to Request Application Package.
+All information required to complete and return a valid application is included in the General Section and this program section of the SuperNOFA, including the appendices.
+Copies of the General Section, this program section, the required forms, and appendices, are available and may be downloaded from the Grants.gov Web site at www.Grants.gov.

-You may request general information, copies of the General Section and program section of the SuperNOFA (including appendices), and required forms from the NOFA Information Center (800-HUD-8929 or 800-HUD-2209 (TTY)) between the hours of 9 a.m. and 8 p.m. (eastern time) Monday through Friday, except on federal holidays.
+You may request general information, copies of the General Section and program section of the SuperNOFA (including appendices), and required forms from the NOFA Information Center (800-HUD-8929 or 800-HUD-2209 (TTY)) Monday through Friday, except on federal holidays.
 When requesting information, please refer to the name of the program you are interested in.
-Be sure to provide your name, address (including zip code), and telephone number (including area code).
-To ensure sufficient time to prepare your application, requests for copies of the SuperNOFA can be made immediately following its publication.
-The NOFA Information Center opens for business simultaneously with the publication of the SuperNOFA.

 B. Content and Form of Application Submission.
 The exhibits to be included in your application are contained in the body of this program section of the SuperNOFA below.
 There will not be a separate Application Kit provided this year.
 Before preparing your application, you should carefully review the requirements of the regulations (24 CFR Part 891) and general program instructions in Handbook 4571.2, Section 811 Capital Advance Program for Housing Persons with Disabilities.
 Note: Section 1001 of Title 18 of the United States Code (Criminal Code and Criminal Procedure, 72 Stat.
-967 applies to all information supplied in the application submission).
+967) applies to all information supplied in the application submission.
 (18 U.S.C.
 1001, among other things, provides that whoever knowingly and willfully makes or uses a document or writing containing any false, fictitious, fraudulent statement or entry, in any matter within the jurisdiction of any department or agency of the United States, shall be fined not more than \$10,000 or imprisoned for not more than five years, or both.)